namespace-ee/react-calendar-timeline/README.md

   - onContextMenu: event handler
   - style: inline object style

+  ** _the given styles will only override the styles that are not a requirement for postioning the item.
+Other styles like `color`, `radius` and  others_

   These properties can be override using the prop argument with proprties:
   - className: class names to be added
   - onMouseDown: event handler will be called after the component's event handler